Achieving sustainable flood-risk management in the UK

 - How can we build resilience within communities and what role should central and local government play in this?

 - What insights can an appreciation of space and place bring to flood-risk management?
 For example, research on river and landscape dynamics and an understanding of historical change.

-Roger Harrabin: BBC Environment Analyst and senior journalist on the environment and energy.
+(Chair) Roger Harrabin: BBC Environment Analyst and senior journalist on the environment and energy.

-He is recognised as one of the world’s leading journalists and broadcasters on the environment and has won many awards for broadcasting on issues relating to sustainable development.
-Roger Harrabin started his career at the Coventry Evening Telegraph, and as a freelance journalist on Fleet Street before moving to the BBC nearly thirty years’ ago.
+Roger Harrabin is recognised as one of the world’s leading journalists and broadcasters on the environment and has won many awards for broadcasting on issues relating to sustainable development.
+Roger started his career at the Coventry Evening Telegraph, and as a freelance journalist on Fleet Street before moving to the BBC nearly thirty years’ ago.
 He has since reported on programmes such as Panorama, Newsnight, Assignment, The Ten O’Clock News, BBC World and The World at One, drawing public attention to issues across environment, transport, energy, development, public health and economics.
 He is as Associate Press Fellow at Wolfson College, Cambridge and a Visiting Fellow at Green Templeton College, Oxford.